 About the programme

-The Translational Excellence Programme offers a few select graduated PhDs a postdoctoral fellowship in translational medicine.
-It is a unique career opportunity for those wishing to become leaders in the field of translational medicine.
+The BRIDGE – Translational Excellence Programme offers a few selected graduated PhDs a two-year postdoctoral fellowship in translational medicine.

 Need for translational researchers